Accolades, Partnerships, and Association Memberships

 Accolades, Partnerships, & Association Memberships

-Geneseo is one of almost 1,000 member institutions of the AASHE.
-We are also one of 650 institutions in 9 countries that have voluntarily submitted a STARS report.
-We currently hold "Silver" rating for 2016.
+Geneseo is one of almost 1,000 member institutions of the AASHE and one of 650 institutions in 9 countries that have voluntarily submitted a STARS report.

 NYCSHE is, in effect, a regional version of AASHE wherein NYS colleges and universities have a forum for sharing information and ideas and solving problems.
 The SUNY schools are included within the coalition and meet at the annual meetings of both AASHE and NYCSHE to discuss and learn from one another about relevant topics within the SUNY system.